daazz/fetchconfig/README.md

 			backup file referenced to FETCHCONFIG_CURR
 			will be erased right after the external program is finished.
 This option is available for all modules.

+	on_fetch_cat	Optional.
+Boolean.
+If specified as
+			on_fetch_cat=1, the currently fetched
+			configuration is issued to standard
+			output.
+This option is available for all modules.

 	timezone	Optional.
 If defined as timezone=hide, it will